jasonblanchard/docker-devbox2/README.md

 Each service in `config.yml` includes a `docker_config` which uses the same parameters as Vagrant Docker provider configuration: http://docs.vagrantup.com/v2/docker/configuration.html

-See inline documentation for more information
+See inline documentation in `config.yml.example` for more information

 Usage
 =====